UN to finalize science report on how warming hits home hard

 “The IPCC’s horrifying evidence of escalating climate impacts is set to show a nightmare painted in the dry language of science,” Teresa Anderson, who heads climate justice issues at ActionAid International, said in a statement.

 Scientists won’t yet say specifically what’s in the report because its critical summary is still subject to intense negotiation between the authors and governments over next two weeks, with consensus needed for the final version.
-The meeting opens with a press event Monday in Berlin.
-Drafts that have circulated publicly will be changed, sometimes dramatically.
+Drafts that have circulated publicly will be changed, sometimes dramatically, before it is publicly released on Feb.
+28.

 Last August, the first of the three reports, which prompted the U.N. to declare “code red, ” outlined the physical science of climate change while a third report coming out in March will be more about what can be done to curb and adapt to global warming.